Yichen-Si/punkst/docs/workflows/deploy_carto.md

 Run it after the standard punkst [workflow](./index.md) has finished and one or more factor models have been fitted.

 ## Scope
-The command does not run fitting, `lda-transform`, pixel decoding, cell segmentation, or UMAP generation.
-It starts from existing tiled transcripts, model outputs, pixel decode files, and optional cell projection/boundary inputs, then writes the PMTiles and metadata files CartoScope needs.
+`deploy-cartoscope` starts from the output of a completed punkst analysis workflow.
+It takes tiled transcripts, fitted models, pixel decode results, and optional cell projection/boundary data, then writes the PMTiles and metadata files CartoScope needs.

-The deployment contains transcript PMTiles, gene-bin PMTiles, merged raw-pixel factor annotations, hexagon factor PMTiles, pixel-raster factor PMTiles, the SGE mono basemap density map, sidecar tables, `ficture_assets.json`, and `catalog.yaml`.
-Cell-level CartoScope assets can also be included from prebuilt `cells2pmtiles` outputs or generated from cell projection results plus boundary GeoJSON or flat boundary tables in explicit input JSON mode.
+Deployment currently covers transcript density as the default basemap; pixel/molecule, hexagon, and cell level factor inferences results; and limited support for including morphology images.
+It is meant to be a lightweight alternative to [cartloader](https://github.com/seqscope/cartloader) for fast exploration.

 ## Quickstart